Experience Modification Rate: Frequency vs Severity

 Answer A. Your medical-only claims get reduced by 70%.
 So, only 30% of the cost of those claims are factored into your mod irrespective of the number, or frequency, of med-only claims.
 Thirty percent of $100,000 is $30,000 and that is the amount that will count against you even if you have 100 separate thousand-dollar claims.

 Answer B. The first $16,500 of lost-time work comp claims count against you (that is the NCCI “Split Point”) plus a percentage of every dollar beyond $16,500.
-I have a client’s mod worksheet in front of me and that percentage for this client is 32% (look in the box labeled “(A) Wt.” on your worksheet to find this factor for your company).
+I have a client’s experience mod worksheet in front of me and that percentage for this client is 32% (look in the box labeled “(A) Wt.” on your worksheet to find this factor for your company).

 So, if your weight factor is 32% and you have five $20,000 lost time claims, $88,100 will count against you!
 The first $16,500 of all five claims ($82,500) plus 32% of everything over that ($5,600).

-Experience Modification Rate: Severity Alone
+Experience Modification Rating: Severity Alone

 Answer C. If you have one severe lost-time claim totaling $100,000, $43,220 will count against you.
 You have to count the first $16,500 and 32% of everything over that which is another 26,720.